mkoelle/BC-React-Application-Architecture-for-Production/README.md

 >
 > crowd - "hey, we're gonna talk about programming right?"
 >
-> mark - mashes harder
+> mark - mashing intensifies

 We import the components before they exist, and cannot view the landing page as first shown.